d-ries/linux-essentials/05_filecontents/01_course.md

 # [network]
 ```

-The `cat` command can take multiple files as arguments and will concatenate the contents in the terminal as follows:
+The `cat` and `tac` commands can take multiple files as arguments and will concatenate the contents in the terminal as follows:
 ```bash
 student@linux-ess:~$ cat count1.txt
 1 2 3